RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-As may be seen from Figure~\ref{fig:HRPhot}, an $11$ per cent fraction of RR Lyrae from the Binary Channel (2 out of 22 systems in the Figure) is located redwards from the main clump of RR Lyrae.
-These systems have an evolved companion that modifies the overall colour and G-band magnitude of the binaries, moving them closer to the RGB.
-Such systems are observationally interesting since they exhibit RR Lyrae pulsations away from the IS.
-In the Binary Channel, RR Lyrae may have evolved companions because even binaries with initial mass ratios close to unity may produce RR Lyrae.
-Similarly, in the Single Channel, approximately $0.3$ per cent of all systems will have wide-orbit binary companions on the RGB.
-Such systems were born with near equal mass companions so that the secondary reaches the RGB shortly after the primary, i.e. while the primary is still an RR Lyrae.
+Similarly, in the Single Evolution Channel, approximately $0.3$ per cent of all systems will have wide-orbit binary companions on the RGB.
+Such systems were born with near equal mass companions so that the secondary reached the RGB shortly after the primary, i.e. while the primary was still an RR Lyrae.
 Located away from the IS, RR Lyrae with evolved companions likely have not been included in the spectroscopic or photometric selection functions.
 On the other hand, detecting and characterising such systems will put tight constraints on their progenitors and thus will be extremely valuable.
-Finally, we predict that approximately $0.03$ per cent of metal-poor RR Lyrae have a wide-period binary companion which is also RR Lyrae.
-Such systems can only form in the Single Channel.
+Finally, we predict that approximately $0.03$ per cent of metal-poor single-made RR Lyrae have a large-orbital-period binary companion which is also RR Lyrae.
+Such systems can only form in the Single Evolution Channel.